Legal Representation for Teachers. TRA Investigation, Hearings & Appeals

 We have the relevant expertise and experience to robustly defend you when your suitability to be a teacher is called into question.

-Although based in Manchester and Stockport, we represent teachers across the UK.
+Although based in Manchester and Stockport, our regulatory law solicitors represent teachers across the UK.
 We are also instructed by one of the major trade unions to represent their members.

 Contact our Solicitors for Teachers today for a free consultation